COS420-Fall24/TeamG/README.md

 **Prior Solution** + Issues: Many existing tools are available, but people don’t use them and they can be hard to find.
 Furthermore, a lot of financial sites are filled with ads or have a paywall.

 **Question**: How can we design a tool that people can use as a one stop shop for financial planning?**

+---
+**Installation**: In VSC, git pull https://github.com/COS420-Fall24/TeamG into a new folder. *cd* into TeamG, then *npm install*.
+Finally, *npm run start* to see the webpage.